k78ma/quartz/content/3A/MTE 309/Thermal Energy.md

   - sensible energy
   - latent energy
 ---
-Thermal energy is a type of [[Internal Energy|internal energy]] associated with random, disorganized microscopic motion.
+Thermal energy is a part of the [[Internal Energy|internal energy]] of a system associated with random, disorganized microscopic motion due to temperature.

 ![[Thermal Energy.png|500]]